spot-a-scholar/spot-a-scholar.github.io/index.md

 ## Overview

-Spot a Scholar is an application that allows users to start study sessions for courses.
-This allows for people to both teach and learn from each other.
-Users must provide a photo so that other users can identify them.
+Spot a Scholar is an application that organizes student-led study sessions for courses.
+This allows for people to both teach and learn from one another.

 There will be a section that will list ICS courses, and within this course, the users can see both the tutors and the ones who need tutoring.
 Users can then contact each other through the app to set up a time and place to meet within ICSpace.
 There will be an online calendar to show the meetings and who is attending.